privacy-scaling-explorations/halo2curves/README.md

-# BN256 and Additional Curves
+# A collection of Elliptic Curves for ZkCrypto traits

 This library provides efficient and flexible implementations of various halo2-friendly elliptic curves, originally implementing the BN256 curve with traits from the `zkcrypto` ecosystem,